 - Do you want/need to install a buffer tank?
 Buffer tanks add to the total cost of a central heating system significantly but as the name says it allows you to “buffer” energy eg store heat for later when you need it.
 This will make the system more efficient as you can spread the energy load more evenly.
 If you consider adding more heat sources like gas and/or solar or choose underfloor heating then a buffer tank becomes almost non-negotiable.

 In addition to heating your home, you can also use it to supply your hot water.
 This can be installed directly or at a later stage.
-Hydronic heating systems are also very suitable to be combined with solar heating and gas geysers offering complete “off the grit” solutions.
+Hydronic heating systems are also very suitable to be combined with solar heating and gas geysers offering complete “off the grid” solutions.

 You can have a look under the FAQ category for more information however eventually and hydronic heating system needs to be designed for your specific needs.
 Please contact us for more information or a quote to design your hydronic heating system.